jeffreycwitt/pl339/docs/10-beyond-the-book.md

 </div>

 Bush's focus here takes an interesting turn.
-Unlike many of the military uses forseen for the computer, namely the crunching of numbers and generation of ballistic trajectories, he imagines a feature of computing power that lies "between the lines" so to speak.
+Unlike many of the military uses foreseen for the computer, namely the crunching of numbers and generation of ballistic trajectories, he imagines a feature of computing power that lies "between the lines" so to speak.

 That is, he imagines the computer being helpful not just in the generation of data, but in the unique and novel ways that data might be connected, broken apart, and re-connected.